AUP-SE/intro/README.md

 the cloud service [Cloud9 IDE](http://c9.io/) as our development environment.

-After you sent me your email, you should get back an invitation to join the Cloud9 course.
+After you send me your email, you should get back an invitation to join the Cloud9 course.
 Follow the link and create a new account.
 Once the new account was created, go on and  create a new workspace.
 Make sure to choose Private and Blank for a template.